 After thinking about it for a while I decided to focus on just the TI99 on TI99resources.
 So I am removing the only two things that weren’t TI99, the MAME packages: 99/8,99/2,Tomy-Tutor and the Geneve.
 (OK, before someone says, ‘the Geneve was TI-99’, I don’t see it that way.
 Yes, it used the TI99 PEB but you removed the TI99 out of the way to use the Geneve.
 It had it’s own keyboard, audio and video.
 After you got the Geneve you could effectively toss your TI99 console.)

-1st; trying to support the TI-99 properly takes all my efforts on this website (I have just found an additional dozen or so games that I need to add this month) and adding these other systems at this time would just make the site more directionless.
+Trying to support the TI-99 properly takes all my efforts on this website (I have just found an additional dozen or so games that I need to add this month) and adding these other systems at this time would just make the site more directionless.
+Plus I’m starting to run out of file space.

 The 99/8,99/2, Tomy Tutor and the Geneve MAME packages from the MAME section are now here in this Atariage post: https://atariage.com/forums/topic/304601-ti99resourceswordpresscom/